 Walking and cycling are modes of transport which are in line

 In the Climate Policy Programme for the Ministry of Transport and Communications' administrative branch (2009), quantitative targets were set for non-motorised traffic with a view to reducing emissions.
-These aims were retained in their existing form in the 2013 update to the Programme.
+These aims remained unchanged in the 2013 update to the Programme.

 Provisions on non-motorised traffic are laid down in the Road

 traffic act (267/1981) and decree (182/1982) and in the Ministry's

 decision on traffic control (203/1982).
 A comprehensive revision of

 the Road Traffic Act was begun in the autumn of 2013.

 The Finnish Transport Agency has joint planning instructions for bicycle and pedestrian traffic.

 A Strategy for Walking and Cycling 2020 and the associated

 implementation plan were completed in 2011.
 The Strategy aims to

 increase the share of journeys made by foot or bicycle by 20 per